ylavr/ML_Zoomcamp_2_Capstone_project/README.md

 ## 3. Exploratory Data Analysis (EDA)

-The Exploratory Data Analysis (EDA) provides key insights into the dataset:
+**The Exploratory Data Analysis (EDA)** provides key insights into the dataset:

-No Missing and duplicated Values: The dataset is clean and complete, with no missing and duplicated values.
+**No Missing and duplicated Values**: The dataset is clean and complete, with no missing and duplicated values.

-Target Variable Distribution: The target variable, count (number of rented bikes), follows a skewed distribution.
+**Target Variable Distribution**: The target variable, count (number of rented bikes), follows a skewed distribution.

-Seasonality: Clear seasonal trends are observed, with higher demand during warmer months.
+**Seasonality**: Clear seasonal trends are observed, with higher demand during warmer months.

-Feature Correlation: Variables such as temperature and humidity show strong relationships with the target variable, while weather and working day influence demand.
+**Feature Correlation**: Variables such as temperature and humidity show strong relationships with the target variable, while weather and working day influence demand.

-Key visualizations and statistics are included in the EDA - bikes.ipynb file.
+**Key visualizations and statistics are included in the EDA - bikes.ipynb file**.

 ## 4. Data Preparation
 In the data preparation phase:

-Column names were standardized (lowercase, underscores, and replacing spaces).
+Column names were standardized (lowercase, underscores, and replacing spaces, removed special signs).

 The dataset was split into training (60%), validation (20%), and testing (20%) sets.